 Leonard Hanssen is Project Leader for Infrared Spectrophotometry, and is responsible for the development and maintenance of NIST's scales for infrared spectral transmittance (τ), reflectance (ρ), and emittance (ε) of materials.
 His interests include the design and development of high accuracy measurement instrumentation, as well as the evaluation and optimization of absolute measurement methods, for τ, ρ and ε characterization.
 Of special interest are the theory, modeling, design, and application of integrating spheres; primarily for reflectance measurements, but also for creation of uniform Lambertian sources, and uniform detectors.
-He is also involved in infrared spectral radiance and radiance temperature metrology as well as infrared detector metrology.
+Within the division, he is also involved in infrared spectral radiance and radiance temperature metrology as well as infrared detector metrology.
 In relation to this work, he also participates in the development of international standards.

-He is the recipient of the Arthur S. Flemming Award in the area of Applied Science (2002), the Department of Commerce Silver Medal Award (2007), the NIST Judson C. French Award (2009), and the Department of Commerce Gold Medal Award (2013).
+He is the recipient of the Arthur S. Flemming Award for extraordinary contributions to the federal government in Applied Science (2002), the Department of Commerce Silver Medal Award (2007), the NIST Judson C. French Award (2009), and the Department of Commerce Gold Medal Award (2013).